Seth Wand

-Seth (The Cannon) Phillip Wand (born August 6, 1979) is a former American football offensive tackle.
-He was drafted by the Houston Texans in the third round of the 2003 NFL Draft.
+Seth Phillip Wand (born August 6, 1979) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He was selected by the Houston Texans in the third round of the 2003 NFL draft.
 He played college football at Northwest Missouri State.
 Wand also played for the Tennessee Titans and Florida Tuskers.
-It is rumored that he inspired the look of Mr. Incredible in the popular Pixar movie.
-In 2021, he was inducted to the Mid-America Intercollegiate Athletics Association Hall of Fame for his outstanding career.
+In 2021, he was inducted to the Mid-America Intercollegiate Athletics Association Hall of Fame.
+In 2023, it was announced Wand would be inducted into the Missouri Sports Hall of Fame.

-Early years
+Early life

-Wand attended Springfield Catholic High School in Springfield, Missouri and was a student and a letterman in football and basketball.
+Wand attended Springfield Catholic High School in Springfield, Missouri, and was a student and a letterman in football and basketball.
 He played offensive tackle and defensive end for the Springfield Catholic Fighting Irish.
 He played football for the Northwest Missouri State Bearcats.
 Seth was a left tackle for the Bearcats, allowing only one sack in his four years on the team.

 Professional career

 Houston Texans

-Wand was drafted by the Houston Texans in the third round of the 2003 NFL Draft.
+Wand was selected by the Houston Texans in the third round of the 2003 NFL draft.
 He started his second season, but was waived three years later on September 2, 2006.